 Free standing one’s are the easiest to install, and they come in all shapes and sizes.
-This freestanding furniture from Old London measure 800mm wide, and combines gorgeous natural wood styling with a beautiful drop-in basin.
+This freestanding furniture from Old London measure 600mm and 800mm wide, and combines gorgeous natural wood styling with a beautiful drop-in basin.
 The contrasting feet add a bit of personality to the design.
-The spacious cupboard beneath the sink is the perfect place to stash your hairdryer and straighteners!
+The spacious cupboard and drawer beneath the sink is the perfect place to stash your hairdryer and straighteners!
 The choice of a black, white, or grey marble top gives you some leeway when it comes to matching your new vanity with your existing bathroom decor.

 Will a wall mounted sink cabinet can add impact to your design?

 A wall-hung sink cabinet can help make a large bathroom look even more spacious.
 The gleaming white Roper Rhodes Serif is a breathtaking example: it appears to float above the floor, and its sleek design hides a vast amount of practical storage, from beauty supplies to bath toys and beyond.